A Comprehensive Guide to Automatic Lathes!

 What are automatic lathes and how do they work?

 When it comes to automatic lathes, there are a variety of types available in the market.
 Each type has its own unique features and advantages that make it suitable for specific applications.
-Here are some of the different types you might come across:

 1. Swiss-type lathe: This type of lathe is known for its precision and accuracy when working with small parts.
 It uses a sliding headstock design that allows for greater control over the cutting process.